alastairpatrick/nopy/README.md

 ## Using nopenv to run programs in the local python environment

 The nopenv tool is similar to nopy.
-Rather than passing python source files to python for execution, it is used to run executable programs in the context of an environment that includes the locally installed python modules.
-For example, it is useful for running executable scripts installed by some python packages.
+Rather than invoking the python interpreter with a python script, it is used to run executable programs in the context of a python environment, including locally installed python modules.
+For example, it is useful for running executables installed by some python packages.

 The [mako](http://www.makotemplates.org/) python package will be used as an example in this section.
 It is a popular template library.
-It is not related to nopy in any way but is a useful example because it installs an executable in python's scripts directory that we might want to run.
-To install mako, add it to the pythonDependencies of package.json:
+It is not related to nopy in any way but is a useful example because it installs an executable called mako-render that we might want to run.
+To install mako, add it to the `pythonDependencies` section of `package.json`:
 ```
 {
   "name": "myproject",